-When you are in a social situation, step back from the crush of the moment and use your powers of observation to help you get a read on your prospect.
-Most of us wear our styles on our sleeves, so it is not really that hard to make a quick, accurate judgment.
+When you are in a social situation, step back from the crush of the moment, and use your powers of observation to help you get a read on your prospect.
+Most of us wear our styles on our sleeves, so it is not that hard to make a quick, accurate judgment.

 Let’s start with the Driver style.
-This person is assertive, quick to decide and expects to be treated with respect for his stature and most likely his time.
+This person is assertive, quick to decide, and expects to be treated with respect for his stature and, most likely, his time.
 Many CEOs are Drivers.

 With a Driver, you want to get to the point fast, state your facts clearly, move to a close as soon as possible.
 Make sure they understand this is your best work and worthy of them owning it.

 With an Analytical, you want to take the time to explain the history of the artist, how the prices for the artist’s work have steadily risen over the years.
 You may want to give them the exact dimensions and ask them for details on where it will hang.
-You want to give them as much background information on the art and artist as possible.
+You want to provide them with as much background information on the art and artist as possible.
 Let them know you have a return policy and give the specifics of it.
 Likewise, be specific about how you will ship or deliver the art, and so forth.

 The point of learning about buyer social styles is for you to gain confidence in your ability to do these things:

 - Use your social style knowledge to observe your buyer’s perspective.